 Technology transfer possibility of the manufacturing method has been verified by third parties.
+The production process will be applied in the production of the drug upon potential market approval.

 Two independent companies, Apex Healthcare Consulting Ltd., and Clearview Healthcare Partners have evaluated the market potential in 2014 and 2016, respectively, for IBP-9414 in the USA.